-Dr. Mike Irvine is a Senior Scientist in the department of Data & Analytics at BCCDC.
-He is also an adjunct professor in the SFU Faculty of Health Sciences.
+Dr. Mike Irvine is a senior scientist in Data & Analytics Services at BCCDC.
+He is also an adjunct professor in the UBC Faculty of Science, and in the SFU Faculty of Health Sciences.

-Dr. Irvine obtained his MSci in Mathematics at University College London.
-He then obtained his PhD in Mathematical Ecology and Complexity Science from the University of Warwick, as well as a MSc in Complexity Sciences.
-He has completed a postdoctoral fellowship evaluating elimination campaigns for neglected tropical diseases as part of the Bill & Melinda Gated Foundation neglected tropical disease modelling consortium.
-He further received a CIHR Health Systems Impact Fellowship award collaborating with the BC CDC and the BC Ministry of Mental Health & Addictions evaluating the impact of the province's overdose response.
+Dr. Irvine obtained his MSci in mathematics at University College London.
+He then obtained his PhD in mathematical ecology and complexity science from the University of Warwick, as well as an MSc in complexity sciences.
+He has completed a postdoctoral fellowship evaluating elimination campaigns for neglected tropical diseases as part of the Bill & Melinda Gates Foundation neglected tropical disease modelling consortium.
+He further received a Canadian Institute of Health Research (CIHR) Health Systems Impact Fellowship award, collaborating with BCCDC and the BC Ministry of Mental Health & Addictions to evaluate the impact of the province's overdose response.

 - For Dr. Irvine's publications, please see PubMed.

 - For a list of publications and citations, please see Google Scholar.